ShadyZahran/python-selenium/README.md

     * Allure report is deployed to GitHub pages for better accessibilty.
     * Designated landing page for multi-environment (Dev, Stage, Production) support.
 > [!NOTE]
-> Allure reports landing page: (https://shadyzahran.github.io/python-selenium/)
+> Allure reports custom landing page: (https://shadyzahran.github.io/python-selenium/)

 ## Getting Started
 The project is currently setup to run in a CI/CD environment, but it can also be used locally as follows: